digipost/digipost-api-client-java/docs/_v13_x/4_archive.md

 ## Get a list of archives

 An organisation can have many archives, or just the default unnamed archive.
 That is up to your design wishes.
-To get a list of the archives for a give Sender, you can do this:
+To get a list of the archives for a given Sender, you can do this:

 ```java
 //get a list of the archives
 Archives archives = client.getArchives(SenderId.of(123456));
 ```

-The class `Archives` holds a list of `Archive` where you can se the name of the archive.
+The class `Archives` holds a list of `Archive` where you can see the name of the archive.

 ## Iterate documents in an archive